If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

 Your vehicle’s suspension system comprises the shock absorber, coil, bushing, springs, and others that help you gain control after running into bumps, roadblocks, or potholes.

-This is a significant issue that’ll need the service of a professional mechanic.
+This is a significant issue that will need the service of a professional mechanic.

 5. A sticky brake Pad Caliper

-Brake calipers are the joints where your brake pads are fitted; they aid in bringing the brake pads down when brakes are applied.
+Brake calipers are the joints where your brake pads are fitted; they help bring the brake pads down when the brakes are applied.

-But sometimes, your brake caliper might stick to your rotor, making it glued to your rotor instead of bringing down the brake pads when braking.
+But sometimes, your brake caliper might stick to your rotor, glued to your rotor ,instead of bringing down the brake pads when braking.

 This will often cause driving difficulties as you’ll find it hard to get total control of the vehicle.